josemarinfarina/SciBlend-LegendGenerator/README.md

 - **Customizable Legends**: Generate gradient-based legends with various interpolation methods.
 - **Real-Time Compositing**: Integrate the legends directly into your renders using Blender's compositor.
 - **Easy to Use**: Configure and apply legends directly within the Blender interface.
+- **Scientific Colormaps**: Choose from a variety of built-in scientific colormaps or use custom colors.
+- **Flexible Positioning**: Easily adjust the position and scale of the legend in your render.
+- **Font Customization**: Use system fonts or custom font files for legend text.
+- **Text Color Control**: Adjust the color of the legend text to match your render style.
+- **Orientation Options**: Create both horizontal and vertical legends.

 ## Installation